scummvm/scummvm/doc/docportal/getting_started/ios.rst

 - A jailbroken iOS device
 - A file manager app such as Filza on your iOS device
-- The openSSH app on your iOS device
-- An SFTP client such as Cyberduck, installed on your computer

 Installing ScummVM
 *******************